Ramesh-prog/html-css/readme.md

 - we use units for mostlly handle of our responsive issue in css.
 - there are many units are there like..
-1. px - pixel
+1. px - pixel - it is fixed as per the size

-2. % - percentage
+2. % - percentage - it depends on parents element

-3. VH & VW - viewport height & viewport width
+3. VH & VW - viewport height & viewport width - it works on viewport i.e depends om total screen size , wheather it is laptop screen or tablet or phone.

-4. vmax & vmin - viewport maximum & viewport minimum
+4. vmax & vmin - viewport maximum & viewport minimum - it works basically your perfect responsiveness, when your laptop width is min to your phone height then it stop shrinking and it break the wording.
-5. em & rem
+- laptop width < phone height = break the line

+5. em - basically em depends on parent element ex. when parent element is 20 px then our 1 em is 20 px like wise when we increase our em to 2em then we consider 2em = 40px.

+6. rem - it is also a fixed unit.
+(1rem = 16px).